Satellaa/ocgcore/README.md

+## Where Do the Cores in This Repository Come From?

+The cores in this repository are built from [Satellaa/ygopro-core](https://github.com/Satellaa/ygopro-core.git), with customizations to facilitate the creation of custom cards.
+Additionally, [Satellaa/ygopro-core](https://github.com/Satellaa/ygopro-core.git) is open to new feature requests and suggestions via issues.

+## How To Use Cores in This Repository

-## How to use cores in this repo?
+To use the cores in this repository, follow these steps:

-You can add the following structure to the `config/user_configs.json` file (create one if it doesn't exist).
+1. Add the following structure to the `config/user_configs.json` file.
+If the file does not exist, create it.

 ```json
 {
 	"repos": [